 \section{Target fishing mortalities for \CFP{}}

-To derive a HCR for \CFP{} of the $i$th fish species, we proceeded essentially along the same route as that leading to Eq.~\eqref{eq:FMSY}, but now adiabatically eliminating all species but one fish species from the description in deriving the Schaefer model, Eq.~\eqref{LVmat}, instead of just all non-fish species.
-To obtain the non-linear coefficient $\tilde{g}_i$ corresponding to the interaction matrix $\mathbf{G}$ of the multispecies Schaefer model in the single-species model
+To derive a HCR for \CFP{} of the $i$th fish species, we proceeded essentially along the same route as that leading to Eq.~\eqref{eq:FMSY}, but now adiabatically eliminating all species but species $i$ to obtain the single-species case of the Schaefer model Eq.~\eqref{LVmat}.
+To obtain the non-linear coefficient $\tilde{g}_i$ corresponding to the interaction matrix $\mathbf{G}$ in the single-species model

-observe that, $\mathbf{G}^{-1}$, as defined through Eq.~\eqref{eq:G}, is the upper left $S_F\times S_F$ block of the inverse of $\mathbf{G}'$ \citep{bernstein05:_matrix_mathem}.
+observe that $\mathbf{G}^{-1}$, as defined through Eq.~\eqref{eq:G}, is the upper left $S_F\times S_F$ block of the inverse of $\mathbf{G}'$ \citep{bernstein05:_matrix_mathem}.
 Correspondingly, $\tilde{g}^{-1}_i$ is the $1\times 1$ block on the diagonal of ${\mathbf{G}'}^{-1}$ corresponding to species $i$, which this is also the $i$th diagonal element of $\mathbf{G}^{-1}$.
 The coefficient $\tilde r_i$ for the linear growth rate in Eq.~\eqref{eq:logistic} is obtained following the idea of Eq.~\eqref{eq:ri}, for simplicity assuming equilibrium ($g_i(...)=0$), as $\tilde r_i=\tilde g_i B_i+F_i$.
 The combined Schaefer models so obtained for the $S_F$ fish species can be summarised in matrix notation as

 with $\tilde{\mathbf{G}}=\diag(\mathbf{G}^{-1})^{-1}$, which is identical to $\hat{\mathbf{G}}$ for the \NP{} objective.